 The guidelines and advice below will help ensure that school property projects are compliant with DSNZ.
 This includes the Designing Quality Learning Spaces (DQLS) guidelines that focus on 4 key topics:

 These guidelines are regularly reviewed and updated.
 Ensure you always download the latest versions from this page.

 The Designing Quality Learning Spaces (DQLS) guidelines are a suite of documents focused on creating quality indoor learning environments.

 These guidelines apply when you're undertaking new projects or upgrading a school building.

 A design team must ensure that any new learning space design complies with the standards set out in the DQLS guidelines.

 Upgrades should meet the standards as near as practical.

 Download and read these guidelines to become familiar with the minimum design standards expected by the Ministry, and to brief design teams and trades people on the Ministry’s requirements.

-A non technical two page overview is also available for reading and download.
+A non technical 2-page overview is also available for reading and download.
 It summarises the full aims of the guidelines and some key concepts.